Law Office of

 What happens if you are convicted of a drug offense in Texas?

 If convicted of a drug offense in Texas, potential penalties may include fines, probation, mandatory drug treatment programs, community service, and incarceration depending on the severity of the offense.
+Most drug convictions in Texas also trigger a driver's license suspension.

 Can you get probation for a felony drug charge in Texas?